sayanlp99/bits_notes/sem2/devops/devops.md

 #### **6. Renaming or Moving Files**

-- Git doesn’t store metadata for file renaming.
+- Git doesn't store metadata for file renaming.
 Instead, use:
   ```bash
   git mv <old_filename> <new_filename>
   ```